DuDuEZN/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17. Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
 18. Display all lines of the file /etc/ssh/sshd_config starting with a letter.
 18. Display all lines of the file /etc/ssh/sshd_config starting with a letter.
+18. Display all lines of the file /etc/ssh/sshd_config starting with a letter.